MIT-LCP/mimic-code/mimic-iii/buildmimic/duckdb/README.md

 ## Python script method (`import_duckdb.py`)

-This method does not require the DuckDB executable, the DuckDB Python module, and the [sqlglot](#build-and-modify-sql), both of which can be easily installed with `pip`.
+This method does not require the DuckDB executable, it only requires the DuckDB Python module and the [SQLGlot](https://github.com/tobymao/sqlglot) Python module, both of which can be easily installed with `pip`.

 ### Install dependencies